nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step 5.
 The user again decides that adding the case was not a mistake, and decides to redo the action by executing the `redo` command.
 The `redo` command pops an item from the auxiliary `Stack` in `TemporaryMemory` and pushes it back into the primary stack `Deque`, where it is being read as the current file.

 Step 6.
 The user now wishes to perform an undo twice.
 The user executes the `undo 2` command to undo two steps.
-As with before, 2 iterations of the tracker data are popped from the `TemporaryMemory` primary `Deque` and pushed into the auxiliary `Stack`.
+As with before, 2 states of the tracker data are popped from the `TemporaryMemory` primary `Deque` and pushed into the auxiliary `Stack`.

 The following sequence diagram shows how the undo operation works: